Why dynamic planning is the hard middle ground

 - Investment mismatch.
 A production-quality visual workflow editor (canvas, node types, variable passing, debug/replay) is months of dedicated effort.
 The result would be a low-fidelity copy of what Dify’s 120K-star community already maintains.
 That effort is better spent on the Connector architecture — a capability no competitor offers.

-Where FIM Agent stands
+Where FIM One stands

-FIM Agent is not an “AGI task scheduler” and not a static workflow engine.
+FIM One is not an “AGI task scheduler” and not a static workflow engine.
 It occupies the middle ground: planning capability with constraints, concurrency with observability.- Compared to Dify: more flexible — runtime DAG generation vs. design-time flowcharts.
 You do not need to anticipate every execution path in advance.
 Does not compete on visual workflow editing; competes on legacy system integration.

 - Compared to AutoGPT: more controlled — bounded iterations, re-planning limits, with human-in-the-loop on the roadmap.
 Autonomy within guardrails.

 The AI execution landscape can be mapped on two axes — how plans are created (static vs dynamic) and how they are executed (rigid vs adaptive): Why Dify/n8n are Static Planning + Static Execution: The DAG is drawn by a human on a visual canvas at design time.
 Each node executes a fixed operation (an LLM call with a fixed prompt, an HTTP request, a code block).
 There is no runtime replanning — if a step fails, the workflow fails or follows a pre-wired error branch.
 This is structurally the same as BPM, just with AI nodes in the graph.
-FIM Agent’s position: Dynamic Planning + Dynamic Execution- DAG topology is generated by LLM at runtime (dynamic planning) — no human designs the graph
+FIM One’s position: Dynamic Planning + Dynamic Execution- DAG topology is generated by LLM at runtime (dynamic planning) — no human designs the graph

 - Each DAG node runs a full ReAct loop (dynamic execution) — nodes reason, use tools, and adapt